Documentation

 • Dedicated Quarantine Space:

-• Use a designated quarantine area separate from the general population to house animals under observation.
+• A designated quarantine area separate from the general population should be used to house animals under observation.

 • Ensure the area is equipped with necessary supplies, including separate food, water, bedding, and cleaning tools to avoid cross-contamination.